 Many companies are familiar with the SAP BEx reporting tools and have been using them for the last 10 years.
-The addition of the SAP BusinessObjects reporting tools provides a new
+The addition of the SAP BusinessObjects reporting tools provides a new generation of applications that companies can use through the Web, Excel and other front ends such as Xcelsius (now called SAP BusinessObjects Dashboards).

 In general, I see companies switching from one tool to another because SAP has a reliable sales force, and management typically chooses the new tools.
 There is no black and white when it comes to SAP reporting.
 A management user, such as a CEO, might want to see if the company’s KPIs are positive (green) or negative (red), while a CFO might prefer to dig into the data.